A look at the cost of 5 years of conflict in Syria

 THE DISPLACED — Almost half of Syria's prewar population of 23 million has been displaced by the war.
 The U.N. refugee agency says there are 6.5 million displaced within Syria and 4.8 million refugees outside Syria.
 Much of the remaining population is in dire need of humanitarian assistance.
 The refugees have mostly fled to neighboring countries — Jordan, Turkey, Lebanon and Iraq — and have flooded Europe, where most arrive after a treacherous sea journey from Turkey.

 THE CITIES — Historic Aleppo, Syria's largest city and former commercial center, has been devastated.
 Its ancient souks and the famed Umayyad Mosque complex have been trashed, its 11th century minaret toppled.
-Homs city, Syria's third largest, lies in ruins, entire blocks reduced to rubble or uninhabitable husks of housing.
-Rebel-held towns around the capital Damascus such as Jobar, Douma and Harasta are now a vista of collapsed buildings and rubble.
-A preliminary World Bank-led assessment in six cities in Syria -- Aleppo, Daraa, Hama, Homs, Idlib, and Latakia -- released in January showed an estimated $3.6-4.5 billion in damage as of the end of 2014.
+The city of Homs, Syria's third largest, lies in ruins, entire blocks reduced to rubble or uninhabitable husks of housing.
+Rebel-held towns around the capital of Damascus such as Jobar, Douma and Harasta are now a vista of collapsed buildings and rubble.
+A preliminary World Bank-led assessment in six cities in Syria — Aleppo, Daraa, Hama, Homs, Idlib, and Latakia — released in January showed an estimated $3.6-4.5 billion in damage as of the end of 2014.

 ECONOMY — There is no accurate estimate for the economic cost of the ongoing war.
 A recent report by the charity group World Vision and the consultant group Frontier Economics estimated that the conflict has so far cost Syria $275 billion in lost growth opportunities — 150 times more than pre-war Syria's health budget.
 If the conflict ends in 2020, the cost of the conflict will grow to $1.3 trillion, it estimated.
 A World Bank report estimates the damage to the capital stock in Syria as of mid-2014 to be $70-80 billion.
 The situation has deteriorated greatly since then.